Guake/guake/README.rst

 - - - preferences ✓
 - - - about✓
 - - - quit ✓
-- port the context menu of the tab bar
+- port the context menu of the tab bar ✓
 - - show ✓
 - - click actions ✓
-- port the context menu of the tray icon
+- port the context menu of the tray icon v
 - - show ✓
 - - click actions ✓
 - - - preferences ✓